ycrc/ycrc.github.io/docs/clusters/grace_rhel8.md

 ### Basic MPI job on `rhel8_mpi`:

+The `rhel8_mpi` partition mirrors the standard `mpi` partition, and is designed for tightly coupled multi-node MPI work.
+The partition is whole-node allocated and jobs must request a minimum of two nodes.
 Here is an example script running QuantumESPRESSO on two nodes of the `rhel8_mpi` partition (assuming the input file is named `qe.in`):

 ```sh